Why God’s People Should Refrain from Going to Restaurants

 A Lesson from a Fire

 There are two major views concerning what is meant by the term “fire” in this verse.
 Some believe that fires of any kind (personal or commercial) were not to be kindled on the Sabbath.
 Others have argued that the “fire” being referred to is an industrial or commercial fire.
-The latter argument is advanced because of the belief that there would have been family campfires on the Sabbath when the Israelites were wandering in the wilderness.
+The latter argument seems more likely because there would have been family campfires on the Sabbath when the Israelites were wandering in the wilderness.
+In essence the Israelites would gather sticks on the preparation day and built family campfires prior to the beginning of the Sabbath.
+When the Sabbath arrived, they would toss an occasional piece of wood on the fire to sustain it.
+At the very least, this is possible.

 However, when it comes to building or even sustaining a commercial fire, a significant amount of work would be required.
 Furthermore, such a fire would serve no purpose on the Sabbath.
 Remember, the Sabbath is a day of rest and the building (or sustaining) of a large industrial fire on this day would clearly violate the fourth commandment.